 To stand out online and in your customers’ minds, authority matters.

-Whether you have the biggest printing company on the planet or you run the print shop down the street, you have to have “cred” to attract attention.
+Whether you have the biggest printing company on the planet or you run the print shop down the street, you need “cred” to attract attention.

 There are two types of attention you want to cultivate.
-The first is from real live people, especially your customers and potential customers.
+The first is from real live people, especially from customers and potential customers.
 The second is from various search engines.

 Let’s talk about each of those.

 If you want customers to refer business to you, you have to look good enough to warrant that gesture.
 If you look weak online, customers don’t want that reflecting back on them, even if they enjoy doing business with you.
 However, if you look attractive and credible, you convey authority.
 People will be proud to refer you.
 This is human nature.